nishchintmakode/nishchintmakode/README.md

 ![Profile Banner](/banner.png) <!-- Add a banner image that represents you or your work -->

 👋 Hi there!
-I'm Nishchint, a passionate computer science enthusiast currently pursuing a Master's in Advanced Computer Science at the University of Birmingham.
+I'm Nishchint, a passionate computer science enthusiast with a Master's in Advanced Computer Science at the University of Birmingham.

 ## 📫 Connect with Me